A Guide to Full-Time RV Living in Wisconsin

 Many RV parks allow long-term stays, but most have a 14-day limit on public lands unless otherwise specified.

 Wisconsin offers a variety of opportunities for full-time RVers, from urban experiences to boondocking in the state’s beautiful forests.
-Before you take the plunge, you must understand the state’s regulations.
-If you’re considering full-time RV living in Wisconsin, we recommend renting an RV in Wisconsin and experiencing the open road for yourself.
+Before you take the plunge, you’ll want to know the state’s regulations.
+If you’re considering full-time RV living in Wisconsin, we recommend renting an RV in Wisconsin to try it out for a time first.